mysticflute/dotfiles/README.md

 Tip: use the forward arrow key or opt+f or opt+b to accept suggestions.

-[**zsh-syntax-highlighting**](https://github.com/zsh-users/zsh-syntax-highlighting) - adds color highlightning to known and unknown command.
+[**zsh-syntax-highlighting**](https://github.com/zsh-users/zsh-syntax-highlighting) - adds color highlightning to known and unknown commands.

 ```sh
 brew install zsh-syntax-highlighting
 ```

-Uncomment out or delete the respective lines at the end of the `~/.zshrc` file.
+Uncomment out the respective lines at the end of the `~/.zshrc` file.

 ### Install Terminal Theme

-TODO submodules

 Install one or more themes from the [terminal](terminal/) directory.